-CapED is also supporting a Family Learning Programme, which was originally developed by the Malala Fund.
+CapED is also supporting the Family Learning Programme, which was originally developed by the UNESCO Malala Fund for Girls’ Right to Education.
 CapED enriched the programme by developing the content of its learning manual, and supported the training of literacy teachers to use this manual.

 The Programme’s aims is to equip non-literate families with literacy, numeracy and life-skills, such as hygiene techniques, nutrition and parenting.
 The programme also aims to address the scarcity of early childhood education in Mozambique, as only 4% of under 5-year-olds receive this type of education.
 The programme therefore equips parents with the skills they need to support the early development of their children and prepare them for primary school education through joint learning.

 The Family Learning Programme is currently being rolled out in two provinces, Nampula and Maputo.
 We spoke to some locals of Nampula who have been involved in the Family Learning Programme to hear about their experiences.
 The province has a population of 6.1 million and over half of adults are non-literate.

 Adult Education Learners undergo literacy tests, Nampula Province.

 “I can see a big difference between children who go to school and children who do not go.”

 40-year old Maria Nhagegue and her husband Augusto Bernardo, who works as a fisherman and has seven children, are both enrolled in the Family Learning Programme.
 The programme has had a large impact on their family, affecting their relationships with each other, and with their wider community, as with literacy skills they can better participate in society.